gautamkrishnar/motrix-webextension/README.md

 ##### Todo
 - [ ] Show a toast on the currently active page to let users know that download has started.
-- [ ] Add option to disable plugin via the popup.html

 ### Releases
 Please see the [releases](https://github.com/gautamkrishnar/motrix-chrome-extension/releases/latest) page.